cs1302uga/cs1302-ce12/README.md

    redundancy by adding or removing classes and/or interfaces and making use of appropriate inter-class associations.

-   * **Do NOT write any actual code yet!** We want to approve your UML design before you write the since it's generally easier to update a diagram.
+   * **Do NOT write any actual code yet!** We want to approve your UML design before you write any code as it's generally easier to update a diagram.

    * **NOTE:** Currently, there is no inheritance or interface relationships in the diagram.
 This step _can_ be solved without either.
 One way to remove reduncy would be to replace a set of